NEWSLETTER NO. 7 - 20.5.2025

 CANTEEN

 LUNCH ORDERS: Download the ‘Flexischools’ app to order your child’s lunch online.
 Full instructions can be found on our website and are also available via the link below.
+Please do not forget to order sauce along with the order.

 Parents must order online for their child’s lunch order.